 There were no changes in benefit terms, significant changes in the employees covered under the benefit terms or in the use of different assumptions.

 Note 3 - Covered Payroll

+Covered payroll has been presented in accordance with GASB 82, Pension Issues.
 Covered payroll is the payroll on which a contribution to a pension plan is based.

 STATISTICAL SECTION